 There are various e-business advantages, but the most notable points are mentioned below.

-- Easy to Organize – The online business can be set-up at home but only if the necessary software, the internet, and a device are available.
+- Easy to Organise – The online business can be set-up at home but only if the necessary software, the internet, and a device are available.

 - More Economical – Online business is more affordable as the cost required to set-up a traditional business is much higher.